chrisparnin/blog.ninlabs.com/posts/api-documentation.md

 > The most reputable StackOverflow contributors and their accepted answers to questions.

-* Android less documentation

 But 17 developers...
 -------------
 > You only studied 17 developers.
 What can you really conclude?

-We had to pay spend $1000 in amazon gift certificates to do this research.
-If you have doubts, the best way to help is by [donating your history]!
+We had to pay spend `$1000` in amazon gift certificates to do this research.
+If you have doubts, the best way to help is by **[donating your history](http://www.cc.gatech.edu/~vector/donatehistory.html)**!
 In return, you get a cool browser extension, [DocSight](http://chrome.google.com/webstore/detail/docsight/ceacnbgdhcnofnomlkmackaennjfmnpc), to revisit and visualize your own developer documentation history!